DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 ## Scientific Benchmarks

-The system validates its geometric model by deriving physical constants from the 24-bit substrate.
+The system validates its geometric model by deriving physical constants from the 24-bit substrate:

 | Prediction | UBP Value | Experimental Value | Error |
 | :--- | :--- | :--- | :--- |